Skip to content

 • Check livestock, pets and wildlife regularly for suspicious wounds.

-• Clean and cover injuries promptly and use appropriate repellents.
+• Clean and cover injuries and wounds promptly and use appropriate repellents.

-• Stay informed about federal prevention efforts such as sterile-insect releases, border surveillance and emergency treatment protocols.
+• Stay informed about state and federal prevention efforts such as movement restrictions and permit and health certificate requirements, sterile-insect releases, border surveillance and emergency treatment protocols.

 • Animal Movement Regulations

 Moving live animals plays a major role in the spread of invasive pests like NWS.
-Federal law requires veterinarians to issue Certificates of Veterinary Inspection (CVIs) for interstate transport to prevent disease spread.
+Emergency state and federal restrictions are currently in place.

 • Federal Prevention Efforts: The Sterile Insect Technique (SIT)

-The United States relies on the Sterile Insect Technique to prevent NWS spread.
-In this program, millions of male screwworm flies are bred, sterilized and released.
+The United States relies on the Sterile Insect Technique (SIT) to prevent NWS spread.
+In this program, millions screwworm flies are sterilized and released.
 When sterile males mate with wild females, no offspring result, breaking the cycle of infestation.

-USDA and its partners maintain ongoing sterile-fly releases along the southern border as a protective barrier.
+USDA and its partners maintain ongoing sterile-fly releases in affected areas.
 This program is recognized as one of the most effective and environmentally safe pest control strategies in modern agriculture.

 Close-up photo of New World screwworm larva showing mouth hooks